Free energy and equilibrium states for families of interval maps: Almost upper-semicontinuity of the free energy

-$\mu_0^R$ is a light limit measure (see Definition~\ref{def:llm}) for the sequence $(\mu_k)_k$.
+By Corollary~\ref{cor:expsch}, $\nu_0$ is hyperbolic.
+Hence so is $\mu_0^R$.
+By Lemma~\ref{lem:spreadabscns}, $\mu_0^R$ is a light limit measure (see Definition~\ref{def:llm}) for the sequence $(\mu_k)_k$.
 Upon taking further subsequences, we similarly obtain measures $\mu_0^{R'}$ for each $R' > R$, and we can assume furthermore that $E(\mu_k)$ converges to a limit $E_L$.

 Set $\lambda_\Delta^R := \lambda^R_L - \lambda_0^R$.
 Due to non-positive Schwarzian derivative, Lemma~\ref{lem:distn} gives us a uniform lower bound on $|DF_k|$.
 There is a uniform upper bound on $|Df_k|$, so $\log |DF_k| \leq \tau_k C$ for some uniform constant $C >1$ (independent of $R$).
 Hence